Jane is here to make your switch a stress-free one 💙

 - Click Batch Download

-If needed, you can also download individual files from a patient’s Documents tab by clicking the More menu next to each file.
+If needed, you can download individual files from a patient’s Documents tab by clicking the More menu next to each file.

 Naming your Manually Exported Treatments Notes & Documents